-Ecuador votes on election term limit
+Ecuador voters 'block Correa return'

 The referendum was Mr Moreno's way to "distance himself from his predecessor and consolidate his political process", said Ecuadorean news and analysis portal GK.

-The referendum also seeks to ban and limit the mining of minerals in environmentally protected areas and end the statute of limitations for sexual crimes against minors.
+Voters also gave broad backing to measures to limit the mining of minerals in environmentally protected areas and to end the statute of limitations for sexual crimes against minors.

 Mr Moreno, 64, was disabled in a 1998 armed robbery and is currently the only serving head of state using a wheelchair.
 He was Mr Correa's vice-president between 2007 and 2013.